copperheads-2014/simple-data/README.md

 After you've run bundle install, use the regular rake db commands to create, migrate and seed the database.
 You must have the Unicorn server running to seed the database.

+If you want to drop the database, you need to stop the server first.
+To re-seed, you need to run rake db:create and rake db:migrate.
+Then start the server with foreman start and run rake db:seed.
+It's possible that you will need to use bundle exec with these commands as well.

 You'll notice in the seed file that we create four different types of objects: 1 User, 1 Organization, 1 Service that's pulling from a CSV, and many Service records.

 Organization is the top-level model in our schema.
 It is an ActiveRecord model.
 An organization has many users and many services.